-The first step to starting any claim is to get in contact with us for free on 0800 234 6438.
-Your call will be taken by one of our advisors, who will have the expertise to be able to answer your questions and let you know whether they think you can make a claim.
+The first step to starting any claim is to get in contact with a trained legal adviser for free on 0800 234 6438.
+The adviser who takes your call will have the expertise to be able to answer your questions and let you know whether they think you can make a claim.

-You’re under no obligation to start a case when you speak to us.
-But if you do decide to go ahead, we can pass you on to a specialist solicitor on the same call.
+You’re under no obligation to start a case when you speak to them.
+But if you do decide to go ahead, they can pass you on to a specialist solicitor on the same call.
 If you have any more questions about court tracks and the claims process, they’ll also be happy to help you.

 Nicola is a dual qualified journalist and former solicitor.
 She is a legal journalist, editor and author with more than 20 years’ experience writing about the law.